 But wait, there’s more on the faint-banded sea snake!

 6.)
-The faint-banded sea snake has been mistakenly called the “hook-nosed sea snake” (which is actually Enhydrina schistosa).
+The faint-banded sea snake has been mistakenly called the “hook-nosed sea snake” (which is actually a different species called Enhydrina schistosa).

 7.)
 Because of the small size of their fangs, bites are not very painful and may not even be felt at all.
 The first symptoms appear approximately 30 minutes to a few hours after the bite, by that time, you’ll know you’ve been bitten and envenomated.